pgaur18/Certifications-and-Trainings/README.md

-Each folder contains certificates in PDF or image format.
+Each file contains certificates in PDF or image format.

 ---